Cement ensures durability and strength

 The different types of Troldtekt acoustic panels contain either grey or white cement.
 To begin with, Troldtekt has introduced acoustic panels in which FUTURECEM replaces the grey standard cement.
 The solutions in Troldtekt’s award-winning design series will also be available based on FUTURECEM.

-The acoustic and fire-protective properties of Troldtekt acoustic panels based on FUTURECEM are the same as for Troldtekt panels manufactured using ordinary cement.
+The acoustic and fire-protection properties of Troldtekt acoustic panels based on FUTURECEM are the same as for Troldtekt panels manufactured using ordinary cement.
 The panels’ inherent strength is also preserved, while they have a slightly warmer look.

 Absorbs CO2 during use